Warning

 Description:

-- factor: factor for multiplying offset distance (used for the mouse;
+: the factor for multiplying offset distance (used for the mouse; defaults to 1).min

 property-multiply